ibm-cloud-docs/account/iam-idp-integration.md

 ## Federating with {{site.data.keyword.appid_short}}
 {: #federate-appid}

 If you use an external IdP reference through {{site.data.keyword.appid_short}}, each account can have up to five IdP references added through the Identity providers page in the Access (IAM) section of the console.
 You set up your IdP reference by selecting which {{site.data.keyword.appid_short}} instance to integrate with IAM.
-Then, the IdP reference is given a random realm ID that is the unique prefix for users of that {{site.data.keyword.appid_short}} service instance.
+Then, the IdP reference is given as a random realm ID that is the unique prefix for users of that {{site.data.keyword.appid_short}} service instance.

 Setting up the integration between your {{site.data.keyword.appid_short}} instance, which is already configured with your IdP, you can continue to manage all users externally in your IdP.
 It also simplifies the log-in process to your cloud account for users in your enterprise.
 After the integration is complete, you must provide your users with a custom URL that they use to log in each time.
 You don't need to invite anyone to your account.
 If they exist as a user in your connected IdP's user repository, they can log in with their credentials through the custom URL.